CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 The word “secure” stands out.

-Did CNN acquire authority from the USSF, Department of Defense, the CIA, or the Pentagon to broadcast these sensitive surveillance images around the world?
-CNN used them to promote a warlike narrative about what the Russian military is up to.
+Did CNN acquire authority from the USSF, Department of Defense, the CIA, or the FAA to broadcast these sensitive surveillance images around the world?
+CNN used them to promote a nuclear warlike narrative about what the Russian military is up to.

 This leads to the question, is the release of images designed to create a narrative for Democrats to force the U.S. Military into yet another senseless war?